jorgetutor/jorgetutor-web/content/en/post/the-misunderstood-pareto-principle-why-80-20-doesnt-always-apply.md

 ## The 20% Focus in IT and Beyond

-In IT, the advice to "focus on the 20% that makes the difference" is prevalent.
+The advice to "focus on the 20% that makes the difference" is prevalent.
 However, this can be misleading.
 Imagine a scenario in surgery where focusing only on 20% of the procedure could lead to catastrophic results. **Surgeons cannot stop once 20% of the surgery is done; the remaining 80% is equally crucial** for the patient's recovery and overall success of the operation.
 The same logic applies to IT projects where neglecting the other 80% can result in incomplete or faulty outcomes.

 To counter this, it is essential to establish a **clear definition of done**.
 This means:
 - **Setting Clear Completion Criteria**: Ensure every task has a defined endpoint aligned with company quality standards.